yjyongz/asicd/README.md

 ![alt text](https://github.com/OpenSnaproute/asicd/blob/master/Asic_Daemon.jpg "High level architecture diagram")

 ##Overview
 Snaproute's asic daemon serves as a hardware abstraction layer (HAL).
 A common northbound API interface is exposed to all protocol daemons.
-This interface allows provisioning a range of packet processing ASICs such as Broadcom, Mellanox, Cavium.
+This interface allows provisioning a range of packet processing ASICs.
 Support for software simulation on a linux host OS is also provided.

 ##Software Architecture
 ####Northbound interface :